surveysolutions/docs/content/questionnaire-designer/toolbar/lookup-tables/index.md

 a price survey, occupational code in a labor force survey, or a code of crop in an agricultural survey.
 It may also be a combination code of two or more codes (for example a district code and a locality code).

 Lookup tables are particularly convenient for storing time series data, such as historical exchange rates for various currencies.
 Other uses involve storing estimated crop yields by crop, ranges of salaries by occupation, etc. While anthropometric z-scores can be implemented via lookup tables as well, users should refer to specialized z-score functions instead.

 Lookup tables are inappropriate to store confidential data.
-For example, do not store the correspondence between e.g. the `tax number` and `taxable income` of individuals in the survey population as a lookup table.
+For example, do not store the correspondence between e.g. the *tax number* and *taxable income* of individuals in the survey population as a lookup table.

 Format
 -----------------------------

 The lookup tables must conform to the following format:

-- Contain the `rowcode` column, and up to `10` other numeric columns with reference data.
-- Values in `rowcode` column must be integer and unique.
+- Contain the `rowcode` column all values in which are integer and unique.
-- Other columns must contain reference data (integer or fractional).
+- Contain one or more other numeric columns with reference data (these columns may contain integer or fractional values).
 - These other columns may be named arbitrarily as long as there are no duplicates and the column names comply with the [variable naming](/questionnaire-designer/components/variable-names/)